 In addition to these quantified benefits, integration has brought service quality improvements.
 Central operation of APA’s pipelines has also resulted in a system that can more quickly and effectively respond to shipper needs, for example through park-and-loan services at a fraction of the cost of imbalance charges.

 The report, Benefits and Costs of Integration in Transmission/Transportation Networks: An Application to Eastern Australia Gas Markets, is authored by Brattle Principals Toby Brown, Paul Carpenter, and James Reitzes, and Senior Associates Jeremy Verlinda and Neil Lessem.
-It is available for download using the link below.
+It is available for download below.